RamSailopal/RunDeck/README.md

         pip3 install requests
         exit

-4) Copy the **import.py** code into a new file located a given location on the Rundeck server that can be accessible by the **rundeck** user.
+4) Copy the **import.py** code into a new file, located at a given location on the Rundeck server that can be accessible by the **rundeck** user.

-5)  Given the script execute permissions:
+5)  Give the script execute permissions:

         chmod o+x import.py